 The Wakatipu Community Foundation is well placed to manage your scholarship programme.
 Funds are professionally managed and invested as per our Trust Deed and financial reporting requirements are already in place.
 We currently administer a number of scholarships, and would like to grow this to offer a broad range of support to our youth.

 Kate Moetaua Foundation Scholarship

-Kate dedicated her life to teaching and influenced the lives of so many young people, opening their eyes to the world of performance, helping them to gain confidence on and off the stage.
+Kate dedicated her life to teaching and influenced the lives of so many young people, opening their eyes to the world of performance helping them to gain confidence on and off the stage.
 Sadly Kate passed away from cancer at the young age of 45 leaving her husband Teaukura (T) and her three young girls Anika, Aya and Malia.
-The Kate Moetaua Foundation will provide a wonderful opportunity for her children to carry on the work that their Mum started through distributing money from the foundation to talented and aspiring young sports people and artists to help them achieve their dreams and fulfill their potential in these disciplines.
+The Kate Moetaua Foundation will provide a wonderful opportunity for her children to carry on the work that their Mum started through distributing money from to foundation to talented and aspiring young sports people and artists to help them achieve their dreams and fulfil their potential in these disciplines.

 Award Amount: Up to $2000

 Timeline and application process: Open July 1 to August 15 2021